mog456/MogCorp-LMU-Tools-Bundle/README.md

 - MogCorp SessionInfoMaBob - minimal session information display
 - [Redadeg plugin](https://github.com/tembob64/Redadeg.lmuDataPlugin) for SimHub (used to capture LMU telemetry)

+This bundle is menat to be modular; you can pick and choose which elements to use, either seperately or by combining elements into one Dash/overlay within SimHub.
+This was initially conceived as a means to produce a more functional overlay for our creaking leader, Hestor MogWright III: a VR user in LMU.
+More info on this process is outlined HERE [LINK].
+Should these tools prove useful then MogCorp will continue development towards offering these resources via a SimHub plugin.
+So if you find it useful and want mores, you know what to do right?

 # Download and Install
 Download the latest release [here](https://github.com/mog456/MogCorp-LMU-Tools-Bundle/releases/latest) and unzip it.